-• Data science intern gives you a prediction function f(x).

-- "Average classification loss on training data was 0.01" (i.e. 1% error) - Product manager says "we can deploy if $\leqslant 2\%$ error." - Deploy this prediction function? - No! - Prediction function needs to do well on new inputs. - (Don't test somebody with problems they've seen in advance.)
+- Data science intern gives you a prediction function f(x). - "Average classification loss on training data was 0.01" (i.e. 1% error) - $\bullet\,$ Product manager says "we can deploy if $\leqslant 2\%$ error." - Deploy this prediction function? - No! - Prediction function needs to do well on new or "out-of-sample" inputs - out-of-sample means not in the training settings - (Don't test somebody with problems they've seen in advance.)

 - A "test set" is labeled data that is independent of training data. - e.g. Split labeled data randomly into 80% training and 20% test. - Training set: only for training prediction functions. - Test set: only for for assessing performance. - Larger test set gives more accurate assessment of performance. - How big?
-We can review "confidence intervals" from statistics.
+We could review "confidence intervals" from statistics.